swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-mlem.md

 ✅  Deployment mlops-classifier is up in live namespace
 ```

-!!! tip

-    A MLEM Kubernetes deployment can be deleted with the command
-    `mlem deploy remove <deployment name>`.

 ### Access the model

-By default, MLEM deploys the model as a service named `service_classifier` in
+This time, MLEM deploys the model as a service named `service_classifier` in the
-the `live` namespace.
+defined `live` namespace.

 To access the model, you will need to find the external IP address of the
 service.
 You can do so with the following command.